joeky888/dotfile/Software/Software.md

     * Websocket for browser
   * mobile and browser can be in the same room
   * Ingress domain/0 forward to service selector: statefulset.kubernetes.io/pod-name: app-0 # /0 -> app-0; /1 -> app-1
-* KCP/Websocket + WebRTC multiple player game
+* KCP/Websocket + WebRTC multiplayer game
   * Each webassembly code runs in a separated web worker
     * Frontend + http - Main thread
     * Websocket - wasm in a web worker